Jesse2224/simple_shell/README.md

-A imple UNIX command interpreter written as part of the low-level programming and algorithm track at Holberton School.
+A simple UNIX command interpreter written as part of the low-level programming and algorithm track at Holberton School.